sf-wdi-14/AnimalsZoo/readme.md

 Your local zoo has hired you to build a web-based application (app).
 Based on the zoo's specifications, the app should catalogue every animal at the zoo.

-**NB:** This app will not persist data nor have a login system, but we will get to both shortly!
+**Note:** The app will not persist data nor have a login system; we will get to both shortly!

 ##User Stories
 The User should be able to...